ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 #StopTheUndeservedHate

+#SupportTheLGBTQCommunity

+#SayNOToTrump

+#FuckTheAltRight (the alt-right is a group of far right neo-nazis that are mostly comprised of white supremacists, christofascists, and other assholes)

+#NoIDontHateReligiousGroupsYouFuckingIdiots

 The Geometry Dash level "BombCraft Extended" by BCMGF1137 is full of complete bullshit.

 And also Blue's doxxing was NOT done with malicious intent, I WAS TRYING TO FUCKING COMPLIMENT HIM JESUS FUCKING CHRIST